Submission Guidelines Sciences Po Law Review (Blog)

 -

-A short bio with the following details: current stage of studies or career (including year, academic program, and affiliation), legal interests or specializations
+Short biography with the following details: current stage of studies or career (including year, academic programme, affiliation, specialisation etc.).

 -

 A statement confirming that the work is original and unpublished.
-Any use of others' work must be properly cited and referenced.
-Shared articles are allowed.
+All sources must be properly cited and referenced.
+Co-authored submissions are allowed.

 -